11/12/2024

 CEO

-Yeah, you know, we're quite happy with the results for the third quarter.
-And we are seeing nice performance out of some of our titles.
+Yeah, you know, we're quite happy with the results for the third quarter, and we are seeing nice performance out of some of our titles.
 Lord of the Rings Online once again contributed nicely for Q3, released a new content through a legendary server, which is an additional revenue vector for the studio and the team.
 And the idea is to be able to do more of those going forward and capitalize on the success of that.
-And Lothro's prospects look quite nicely because of that additional potential revenue vector.
-DCUO, which had some issues over the last 18 months or so, trending nicely, stabilized with the new leadership team that we were able to bring on.
+And Lotro's prospects look quite nicely because of that additional potential revenue vector.
+DCUO, which had some issues over the last 18 months or so, Trending nicely, stabilized with the new leadership team that we were able to bring on.
 And the new leadership team that we brought on, I think I may have commented on this last time, but just to reiterate, veterans from Cryptic that worked on Star Trek Online.
 So significant knowledge and expertise around being able to operate live service title of similar nature.
-And along with that team getting on boarded now, you know, fully on boarded, being able to take on the reins of DC Universe Online and being able to really come up with a exciting plan for the title.
-And we're seeing the results of some of the changes that are already making.
-And we do remain excited for what they could achieve in 2025, potentially better than what they've done in 2024.
+And along with that team getting onboarded now, you know, fully onboarded, being able to take on the reins of DC Universal Online and being able to really come up with an exciting plan for the title.
+We're seeing the results of some of the changes that they're already making.
+We do remain excited for what they could achieve in 2025, potentially better than what they've done in 2024.
 Magic Online is doing great.
-You know, Magic, obviously, you know, one of the biggest CCGIP in the world.
-And then we get the benefit of operating what we consider to be a truly a, you know, more of a simulation of the tabletop card game versus, you know, other formats that are out there.
+Magic, obviously, one of the biggest CCG IP in the world.
+And then we get the benefit of operating what we consider to be truly more of a simulation of the tabletop card game versus other formats that are out there.
 Magic Online team has been growing, dedicating additional resources to catch up on some of the content that we've been behind on.
 And their performance has been nice since we took that project on growing annually each year.
 And we expect that trend to continue.
 So overall, some of these titles are doing great.
-And of course, there are other titles that are aging where there's some declines, but net net we expect Daybreak portfolio to perform nicely going into 2025.
+And of course, there are other titles that are aging where there's some declines.
+But net-net, we expect Daybreak Portfolio to perform nicely going into 2025.

 speaker